matthewkperez/VTC-features/README.md

 -vtc_dir = Directory to write VTC (FVTC/EVTC) features to
 -raw_dir = Directory to write raw acoustic features to

 If you found this helpful please consider citing and checking out the following literature:
-Perez, Matthew, et al. "Articulatory Coordination for Speech Motor Tracking in Huntington Disease}}."
+[1] Perez, Matthew, et al. "Articulatory Coordination for Speech Motor Tracking in Huntington Disease}}."
 Proc.
 Interspeech 2021 (2021): 1409-1413.

-Talkar, Tanya, et al. "Acoustic Indicators of Speech Motor Coordination in Adults With and Without Traumatic Brain Injury}}."
-Proc.
-Interspeech 2021 (2021): 21-25.

-Huang, Zhaocheng, Julien Epps, and Dale Joachim.
+[2] Huang, Zhaocheng, Julien Epps, and Dale Joachim.
 "Exploiting vocal tract coordination using dilated CNNs for depression detection in naturalistic environments."
 ICASSP 2020-2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2020.

-Williamson, James R., et al. "Vocal biomarkers of depression based on motor incoordination."
+[3] Williamson, James R., et al. "Vocal biomarkers of depression based on motor incoordination."
 Proceedings of the 3rd ACM international workshop on Audio/visual emotion challenge.
 2013.

-Williamson, James R., et al. "Detecting depression using vocal, facial and semantic communication cues."
+[4] Williamson, James R., et al. "Detecting depression using vocal, facial and semantic communication cues."
 Proceedings of the 6th International Workshop on Audio/Visual Emotion Challenge.
 2016.

+[5] Talkar, Tanya, et al. "Acoustic Indicators of Speech Motor Coordination in Adults With and Without Traumatic Brain Injury}}."
+Proc.
+Interspeech 2021 (2021): 21-25.

-Williamson, James R., et al. "Tracking depression severity from audio and video based on speech articulatory coordination."
+[6] Williamson, James R., et al. "Tracking depression severity from audio and video based on speech articulatory coordination."
 Computer Speech & Language 55 (2019): 40-56.